 You: "Hello.
 My name is Jessica Miles.
 I’m a sophomore at Vanderbilt University.
 I found your name in VUconnect.
 I hope you don’t mind that I have called you.
-I was wondering if I could ask you some questions about what you do?."
+I was wondering if I could request some time to ask you some questions about what you do?"

 Alumna: "Sure, I’d be happy to talk to you.
 I have to run to a meeting in a few minutes.
 Why don’t we set up a time for next week?"